 Do I have to join a political party?

-No. Nor do you have to say if you are a member of a party if you are (although some parties themselves insist that you do if you are – Labour do for example).
+No. Nor do you have to say if you are a member of a party if you are (although some parties may request that you do).

 I am interested – what do I do now?

 The full council is elected every four years, however Councillors sometime resign in mid-term so there are occasional “casual” vacancies that are usually filled by co-opting someone.
 The way this works is that the Parish council finds one or more people who might be suitable and then votes to select one.
 It is rare that there is more than one candidate.

 So if you are interested in being co-opted the next time there is a vacancy make yourself known to the Parish clerk, chairman or any of member of council.